Savannah Culinary Itinerary

 DON’T BE SHELLFISH

-After your delight in the Davenport House Museum’s garden, travel to nearby Tybee Island, Savannah’s beach community, to savor some of the flavors of coastal Georgia.
+After your tea time, travel to nearby Tybee Island, Savannah’s beach community, to savor some of the flavors of coastal Georgia.
 The Crab Shack at Chimney Creek has been serving up platters of Low Country boil, a Savannah favorite made up of fresh shrimp, clams, crawfish and crab boiled together in Old Bay with potatoes, smoked sausage and corn, since 1983.
 This former fish camp and marina is known for its super-casual atmosphere, live gator lagoon, and roaming pet cats, and your group won’t want to miss the chance to take a photo under the giant crab sign!

 SALUTE TO THE SUNSET